 The STEWARD Program: Stewardship Thinking, Economic Wellbeing, and Reduction of Debt

 The STEWARD project is anchored a research component, curricular initiatives, direct financial support, and student service initiatives.
 The research component includes a study of current STH students, STH alumni/ae, and best practices of other theological schools.
 The research investigates financial realities facing students and placement practices and opportunities.
-The curricular initiatives consist of a 1 credit course on personal and institutional stewardship that is required for all entering first-level masters students (MDiv, MTS, and MSM), as well as individual financial mentoring sessions, both of which are intended to foster a seminary ethos of stewardship that addresses the relationship among financial, physical, environmental, and spiritual vitality.
+The curricular initiatives consist of a 1 credit course called “Stewarding a Legacy and a Promise” required of all incoming MDiv, MTS, and MSM students.
+The course provides an orientation to the legacy and resources of the School of Theology, a component on personal and institutional financial stewardship, and a component focused on critically engaging issues of diversity, power, and privilege.
 The direct financial support within the program consists of a funding strategy to support students in their often financially stressed contextual education year (typically the second year of the MDiv program).
 This funding strategy is a collaborative model with the contextual education sites where students are placed.
 The Student Service Initiatives will endeavor to expand and enhance STH’s career counseling and placement services and to pilot a one-on-one financial counseling program.
 In all of these efforts, we aim to equip religious leaders to be stewards of their lives and the communities that they lead.